When I was asked to answer this question on Quora, this was my initial reaction:

 But how does that help me?
-If I talk about what other people like all the time, I’ll never talk about what I want to!
+If I talk about what clients and colleagues like all the time, I’ll never talk about what really matters!

 That viewpoint is why you’re having a hard time in the first place.

-Just because you start by discussing their interests does not mean that you will never talk about things interesting to you.
+Just because you start by discussing their interests does not mean that you will never talk about things you’d like to.